delkant/spring-rest-ecs-fargate-sam/README.md

    ```bash
       bash build.sh
    ```
-   if you get this error:
+   if you get this error (can happen w/ Apple M1-M3):
    ```
     ERROR: Multi-platform build is not supported for the docker driver.
     Switch to a different driver, or turn on the containerd image store, and try again.